httpwg/wg-materials/interim-14-01/minutes.md

 Decided against.
 Unhandled SETTINGS MUST be ignored, though.

+### Issue 342 UTF-8 in URIs
+Mark and Pinner: make this a general header as a hint for both http 1.1 and 2.0

+Gab to submit a new draft and discuss in London

+Closed as it is not exclusively an HTTP/2 issue

 ### Issue 356 THE SETTINGS ARE TOO DAMN HIGH!

 Thomson says there is lots of wasted space in SETTINGS.
 Let's fix that.